JohnsoN98X/modern-portfolio/README.md

 ## 📡 Data Source & Usage

-The dataset used for testing was retrieved using the `ib_insync` library connected to Interactive Brokers (IB),
+The dataset used for testing `MinVarianceOpt` was retrieved using the `ib_insync` library connected to Interactive Brokers (IB),
 and also via the `yfinance` API for reproducibility.
 Due to IB’s licensing policy, **raw market data is excluded** from this repository.